Miami Office Market

 Miami Industrial Market

-The market realized 314,672 SF of positive absorption in the second quarter of 2025, bringing total absorption for the year to 344,460 SF.
-Although net absorption has been weak since 2024, mainly attributed to muted leasing activity - economic uncertainty and delays in tenant buildouts - demand is gradually rising.
-Overall rental rates rose by 0.2% quarter over quarter but declined by 0.9% year over year to $15.44/SF.
-Asking rents are 2.4% below the historic high of $15.82/SF and are expected to remain flat or slow further due to a wave of new supply.
-Construction deliveries totaled 2.1 MSF in the first half of 2025, with another 3.0 MSF of ongoing and newly-started projects underway that are currently 4.5% pre-leased.
-Supply continued to outpace demand through the second quarter of 2025, resulting in vacancy climbing to a recent high of 5.6%.
-Overall vacancy increased by 40 basis points quarter over quarter.
+The market realized 627,218 SF of positive absorption in the third quarter of 2025.
+Although net absorption has been weak since 2024–mainly attributed to muted leasing activity, economic uncertainty and delays in tenant buildouts–demand is gradually rising.
+Overall rental rates rose by 4.8% quarter over quarter and 4.5% year over year to a new all-time high of $16.36/SF.
+Construction deliveries totaled 2.6 MSF year to date, with another 3.3 MSF of ongoing and newly-started projects underway that are currently 19.6% preleased.
+Deliveries totaled 515,402 SF at the end of the third quarter of 2025.
+As a result of demand outpacing supply, the vacancy rate decreased by 10 basis points quarter over quarter to 5.5%.